 School playgrounds are for action

-At FSB 2021, the subject area of "school yards" will also be high on the agenda of the BSFH's trade fair appearance in Hall 9.1.
-At the joint lecture area, centrally located in Hall 9.1, the BSFH will address this socially relevant topic, again in cooperation with the trade journal "Playground & Landscape" as media partner.
+At FSB 2021, the subject area of "school yards" was also be high on the agenda of the BSFH's trade fair appearance in Hall 9.1.
+At the joint lecture area, centrally located in Hall 9.1, the BSFH has addressed this socially relevant topic, again in cooperation with the trade journal "Playground & Landscape" as media partner.

 All lectures and workshops at the BSFH Forum are in German.